yandthj/HPC/docs/Documentation/Development/Programming_Models/gpu_hpc.md

-This page documents how NREL HPC users can utilize GPUs, from submitting the right kind of job to Slurm to examples of creating custom CUDA kernels from Python.
+This page documents how NLR HPC users can utilize GPUs, from submitting the right kind of job to Slurm to examples of creating custom CUDA kernels from Python.

 ## Submitting GPU jobs to Slurm

 ### Example scripts

-The following examples are generic templates that NREL HPC users can adapt for their own GPU job scripts for a given system.
+The following examples are generic templates that NLR HPC users can adapt for their own GPU job scripts for a given system.
 Be sure to replace `<allocation>` with the name of your HPC allocation.
 Note that Kestrel and Swift's GPU partitions have sharable nodes, allowing for multiple jobs to run on one node simultaneously.
 Since there are four GPU cards on each node on these systems, each node can theoretically accommodate four GPU-driven jobs at once.
 As such, example scripts for those systems are tailored for requesting one-quarter of a node by default.
 Although Vermilion's GPUs are technically "shared" in the sense that multiple (CPU) jobs can run on one node, there is only one GPU per node.
 As such the Vermilion example requests the entire node.
 Please refer to the [system-specific pages](../../Systems/index.md) for more information on the GPUs available on each cluster and how AUs are charged accordingly.

 !!! note
     When launching a GPU job on Kestrel, be sure to do so from [one of its dedicated GPU login nodes](https://nrel.github.io/HPC/Documentation/Systems/Kestrel/#accessing-kestrel).